EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 | Post-Backfill Catch-Up | Fills the forward gap created while backfill was running. |
 | Incremental Sync | Processes newly produced blocks only. |

+During long historical backfill, the worker may run in adaptive checkpoint mode.
+In that mode, each 5,000-block chunk is treated as an evaluation point.
+The cycle may continue toward a larger ceiling when the chunk is light, or stop early when the chunk is dense or the device shows pressure.

 Worker responsibilities in v3.6.0:

 - block transactions;